 Preserving Fresh Herbs is Worth It

 Freezing works well for Basil, Mint, Oregano, Cilantro, Parsley, or any soft herb.
-It’s important to blanch first so that the herb will keep its beautiful green colour when thawed.
-Bring a large pot of water to a boil, and fill a large bowl with ice water.
+It’s important to blanch them first so that the herb will keep its beautiful green colour when thawed.
+To blanch, bring a large pot of water to a boil, and fill a large bowl with ice water.
 Using tongs, plunge the herb into the boiling water for a couple of seconds, just until it wilts.
 Remove and plunge into the ice water.

 For basil, strip the leaves from the stems and stack groups of them as though you were going to chiffonade them, rolling the stacks up into little cigars.
-Put the cigars on a parchment lined tray and put into the freezer for an hour or so, then store in a labeled freezer bag in the freezer.
+Put the cigars on a parchment-lined tray and put it into the freezer for an hour or so, then pack them into a labelled freezer bag and freeze.
 You can easily crumble them when frozen if you don’t want the whole leaves in your recipe.

 For other soft herbs with smaller leaves, try stuffing them into ice-cube trays with a little olive oil.
 Once frozen, they can go into a freezer bag.
-I like to just pop one or two of those little herbal cigars or cubes right into my sauces and other dishes straight out of the freezer.
+You can just pop one or two of those little herbal cigars or cubes right into my sauces and other dishes straight out of the freezer.

-Herb vinegar preserves the beautiful fresh flavour and aroma of your garden herbs in a vinegar that is delicious on salads, and lots of other recipes.
-It’s really simple, too.
-Throughout the growing season, I pinch off the flowers to keep my plants producing leaves.
-Then I put the flowers in a jar and cover with white vinegar.
-Every time I pinch off more flowers, I add them along with more vinegar, to the jar.
+Herb vinegar preserves the beautiful fresh flavour and aroma of your garden herbs.
+Herb vinegar is perfect for salads, marinades, sauces, and many other recipes.
+It’s really simple to make.
+Throughout the growing season, pinch off the flowers to keep your plants producing leaves.
+Then put the flowers in a jar and cover with white vinegar.
+Every time you pinch off more flowers, add them along with more vinegar, to the jar.
 Let it just sit there, steeping, until fall, and then strain out the flowers.
-You’ll have a fantastic herb vinegar, which you can use in vinaigrette, sauces, and marinades.
+You’ll have a fragrant and flavour packed herb vinegar.
 This works especially well with basil, oregano, and chive blossoms.

 Herb Oils are wonderful for marinating, cooking oil, and salads.
-A little bit drizzed on top of soup or hummus is delicious.
-And as a dip for crusty bread, yes please.
+A little bit of herb-infused oil drizzled on top of soup or hummus is delicious.
+And swirled with some vinegar, it’s wonderful as a dip for crusty bread.
 Herb oils are really simple to do.

 Use cilantro in peanut oil for Thai or Asian dishes, and basil, oregano and garlic in extra virgin olive oil for your Italian recipes.
-The oil should be used in a month or so, but these can also be made into decorative, non edible gifts.
+The oil should be used in a month or so, but these can also be made into decorative, non-edible gifts.
 Find pretty bottles and leave the herbs in.
-Rosemary looks beautiful as do whole chili peppers.
+Rosemary looks beautiful as do whole chilli peppers.

 Dried Herbs are never as flavourful as fresh ones, but drying your own herbs is so much better than buying them in the spice section of the grocery store.
 We don’t know how old those little jars of herb powder, are, where they come from, or how they’re processed.

 Good herbs for drying are sage, rosemary, lavender & thyme.
-I also like to dry some chili peppers, and I hang my garlic to cure along with them.
-You can also dry garlic in a dehydrater for super concentrated and convenient flavour for the spice drawer.
-Once dried, chili peppers can be easily crumbled into flakes, then stored in an airtight jar.
+I also like to dry some chilli peppers, and I hang my garlic to cure along with them.
+You can also dry garlic in a dehydrator for super concentrated and convenient flavour for the spice drawer.
+Once dried, chilli peppers can be easily crumbled into flakes, then stored in an airtight jar.

-Herbs should be dried in well ventilated area, preferably hung so that the air can circulate around them.
-Once the herbs have dried, store in air tight jars or plastic bags.
+Herbs should be dried in a well ventilated area, preferably hung so that the air can circulate around them.
+Once the herbs have dried, store them in airtight jars or plastic bags.
 Dried herbs can be used in the usual ways, adding to soups, stews, etc.

 Herb Salts and Sugars